A reply to a letter on the Spanish air traffic controllers’ struggle

-The WSWS received this letter from Spain defending the Zapatero government’s military suppression of the air traffic controllers and criticizing the December 6 WSWS Perspective, “The threat of dictatorship in Spain” by Robert Stevens.
-A reply by WSWS writer Jerry White follows.
+The WSWS received a letter from Spain defending the Zapatero government’s military suppression of the air traffic controllers and criticizing the December 6 WSWS Perspective, “The threat of dictatorship in Spain” by Robert Stevens.
+Below is reply by WSWS writer Jerry White.

 The World Socialist Web Site stands by everything it has said about the state repression used against the Spanish air traffic controllers and urges workers throughout Europe and internationally to defend them against victimization by the military and Zapatero government.

 Your letter is typical of the type of middle class attitudes promoted in Spain to justify the attack on the air traffic controllers.
 It is notable that the unions and the supposedly “left” organizations have all condemned the controllers’ job action and refused to defend the stand they have taken.
 In one way or another they are aligned to the political establishment, including Zapatero’s Socialist Workers Party, and agree that the working class must pay for the capitalist crisis.